zhaoguanchen/JavaFx-Lab-Resource-System/README.md

 ### 3. Add VM options

-Go to Preferences (File -> Settings) -> Appearance & Behavior -> Path Variables, define the name of the variable as PATH_TO_FX, browse to the lib folder of the `sdk/javafx-sdk-18.0.1/lib/` to set its value, and click apply.
-Also, you can download the latest version of `JavaFX`.
+Go to Preferences (File -> Settings) -> Appearance & Behavior -> Path Variables, define the name of the variable as PATH_TO_FX, browse to the lib folder of the `/libs` to set its value, and click apply.
+Also, you can download the latest version of `JavaFX` and redefine the variable path.